dcardona23/hang-in-there/README.md

 # Hang in There

 ### Abstract:
 This app is designed to display both random and user-generated motivational posters.
-Users can generate posters using preloaded images, titles, and quotes, or create their own custom posters by selecting an image an entering their own text.
+Users can generate posters using preloaded images, titles, and quotes, or create their own custom posters by selecting an image and entering their own text.
 The app also generates and displays "unmotivational" posters, each of which users can delete at will.

 ### Installation Instructions:
 To clone down and run the app, a person should: